sidney-eliot/3d-artists-handbook/content/Glossary.md

 ---

 ### Chamfer
 A corner with one edge is a hard edge, with 2 edges a chamfer and anything more than 2 is a bevel.
-Chamfers mostly have a 45° angle.
+Chamfers mostly have a ~45° angle.

 ---

 ### LOD
+ToDo

 LOD's (Level of Detail) ...

-ToDo

 ---

 ### Tessellation
-Also called triangulation.
-Is the process of the converting faces to random even triangles.
+Tessellation (Triangulation) is the process of the converting faces to random even triangles.

 ---